Mario Draghi saved the euro. But can he now rescue Italy?

 What about elections?

-If Draghi can’t form a majority, either he or somebody else will guide the country — in a caretaker role — toward new elections.
+If Draghi cannot form a majority, either he or somebody else will guide the country — in a caretaker role — toward new elections.

 If the current sentiments hold, a vote would most likely vault a far-right coalition, including the League and the Brothers of Italy, to power.
-That would give Italy the only euroskeptic government in Western Europe.
+That would give Italy the only Euroskeptic government in Western Europe.

 Mattarella has argued against an imminent vote.
 But the League’s leader, Matteo Salvini, said Wednesday that voting in the spring was surely possible, noting that a portion of the country will already head to the polls in April for regional and municipal elections.